-We are dependent on certain distribution partners, for distribution of our services, and we derive a significant portion of our total revenue through these distribution partners.
+We are dependent on certain distribution partners, for distribution of our services, and we derive a majority of our total revenue through these distribution partners.
 A loss of distribution partners or a decrease in revenue from certain distribution partners could adversely affect our business.

 A relatively small number of distribution partners currently deliver a significant percentage of calls and traffic to our advertisers.
-Our largest distribution partner was paid less than 10% of total revenues for the quarter ended March 31, 2016.
+Our largest distribution partner was paid less than 10% of total revenues for the three months ended March 31,

+2017.
 Our existing agreements with many of our other larger distribution partners permit either company to terminate without penalty on short notice and are primarily structured on a variable-payment basis, under which we make payments based on a specified percentage of revenue or based on the number of paid phone calls or click-throughs.
 We intend to continue devoting resources in support of our larger distribution partners, but there are no guarantees that these relationships will remain in place over the short-or long-term.
 In addition, we cannot be assured that any of these distribution partners will continue to generate current levels of revenue for us or that we will be able to maintain the applicable variable payment terms at their current levels.
 A loss of any of these distribution partners or a decrease in revenue or contribution due to lower calls and traffic or less favorable variable payment terms from any one of these distribution relationships could have a material adverse effect on our business, financial condition and results of operations.
 Companies distributing advertising through mobile or online Internet have experienced, and will likely continue to experience, consolidation.
 This consolidation has reduced the number of partners that control the mobile and online advertising outlets with the most user calls and traffic.
-According to the comScore qSearch analysis of the U.S. desktop search marketplace for December 2015, Yahoo! and Microsoft accounted for 12.4% and 21.1%, respectively, of the core search market in the United States and Google accounted for 63.8%.
+According to the comscore qSearch analysis of the U.S. desktop search marketplace for February 2017, Yahoo! and Microsoft accounted for 11.6% and 22.7%, respectively, of the core search market in the United States and Google accounted for 63.4%.
 As a result, the larger distribution partners have greater control over determining the market terms of distribution, including placement of call and click-based advertisements and cost of placement.
 In addition, many participants in the performance-based advertising and search marketing industries control significant portions of mobile and online traffic that they deliver to advertisers.
-We do not believe, for example, that Yahoo! and Google are as reliant as we are on a third party distribution network to deliver their services.
-This gives these companies a significant advantage over us in delivering their services, and with a lesser degree of risk.
+We do not believe, for example, that Google, M

-We rely on certain advertiser reseller partners and agencies, including YP, Resolution Media, OMD Digital, hibu, Inc., CDK Global, Yodle, and Yellow Pages Ltd (formerly Yellow Media) for the purchase of various advertising and marketing services, as well as to provide us with a large number of advertisers.
+We rely on certain advertiser reseller partners and agencies, including YP, Resolution Media, OMD Digital, hibu, Inc., CDK Global, Yodle, and YPG for the purchase of various advertising and marketing services, as well as to provide us with a large number of advertisers.
 A loss of certain advertiser reseller partners and agencies or a decrease in revenue from these reseller partners and agencies could adversely affect our business.
 Such advertisers are subject to varying terms and conditions, which may result in claims or credit risks to us.